yuchenglim/test_test_odysseyprogramme.github.io/content/pages/About_us.md

 The Odyssey Programme consists of a community of undergraduate students at SPMS, NTU who gather to move and shake the world.

 Throughout the semester, the folk at Odyssey self-organise fortnightly gatherings and student-led research projects centred around topics proposed by undergraduates.
-These are freely chosen to be as deep or as broad (interdisciplinary) as the students can imagine.
+These are freely chosen to be as deep or as broad (interdisciplinary) as what students can imagine.
 Check out our project proposal process [here]().

 The proceedings of our fortnightly meetings and any ad-hoc activities will be shared on this website and on our social media platform.